*Spoiler alert for “The 100” (Seasons 3 and 4) and Atomic Blonde*

-During season four, Rothenberg proudly wrote his bisexual female lead, Clarke Griffin – a once badass leading lady, into a pointless, short-lived, story arc that consisted of said bisexual lead sleeping with one of the shows majorly sidelined lesbian characters, only a week after losing her lesbian lover.
+During Season 4, Rothenberg proudly wrote his bisexual female lead, Clarke Griffin: a once badass leading lady, into a pointless, short-lived, story arc that consisted of said bisexual lead sleeping with one of the shows majorly sidelined lesbian characters, only a week after losing her lesbian lover.
 A biphobic trope that perpetuates the stigma about bisexuals that are “incapable of keeping It in their pants”.
 As if it is impossible to write intimacy or the seek of comfort between lesbian, bisexual, and queer women without it being over sexualized.
 Although, it wasn’t a surprise to many, as Rothenberg had previously stated his views in an interview at SDCC 2016.

 This paints an ultimately distasteful picture of how his own mind illustrates bisexual women.
 The statement alone plays into the stereotyping of bisexuals and the societal mind frame.
 Fact is, bisexuals do not want to just sleep with “anybody”, then why write bisexual characters in such a way that produces negative representation for fans that want nothing but to feel properly validated.